 That night at 1:30 am, she had returned sobbing, holding the left side of her face.
 She got hit again – by the psycho.

 She got hit again because she talked to her best friend Ola.
-Ola hated Jeff and his ancestors for the way he treated her soft-hearted friend, Azuka and had confronted him one day and had sworn to deal with him if ever he laid his hand on his friend again.
-From that day, Jeff forbade Azuka from moving with her friend Ola saying she hated him.
+Ola hated Jeff and his ancestors for the way he treated her soft-hearted friend, Azuka.
+She had confronted him one day and had sworn to deal with him if ever he laid his hands on his friend again.
+From that day, Jeff forbade Azuka from moving with her friend Ola.

-Ola didn’t know that Jeff ever hit Azuka again.
-Azuka had hidden it from her.
+Ola didn’t know that Jeff hit Azuka again.
+Az had hidden it from her.

 That same midnight he had come back to the window calling and begging.
 He needed her to come to him amidst her pains.
 Azukas roommates told him to leave immediately but Azuka had dressed up and left to meet him before they could leave the window.

 She went down to meet him.
 She couldn’t bring herself to refuse his plea.
 She loved him with every drop of her blood!

 Azuka’s parents got to know about the toxic relationship through an unidentified person, who said she was concerned their daughter could die in the hands of a brute of a boyfriend if they didn’t do anything about it.
 But when they went to school, Azuka told them there was no such thing.
 They shouldn’t listen to anyone trying to make them hate her.
 They believed her and left.

 Things got out of hand when at the beginning of the first semester Jeff took her ATM card from her after a little plea for ten thousand naira.
 That same day, he withdrew all the money in her account including her school fees and living allowance.
 When she asked him to return the money, he threatened to leave her.
 The worst that could happen to her was breaking up with Jeff.
 She couldn’t afford to lose him.
 She lied to her parents to have them send her more money, they did.
 She was their only child and they’re somehow well to do.